pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.md

+---
-# PCF Elastic Runtime Known Issues
+title: PCF Elastic Runtime Known Issues
+owner: RelEng
+---
 ## 1.1.0.0 Release

 * It's possible for the auth token to expire right before a request is made to Loggregator, which means that users will be unable to see logs for their app.
 They will also see an "Error: Invalid authorization" message in Loggregator.
 Logging in again will fix the issue.